top of page

 • Malnourishment

-• Always accompanied by another person
+• Always accompanied by another person watching or speaking for them

 • Lack of identification